rudald/expandedTableViewIOSSwift/README.md

 You can also check implemented example here in this repository

-To use it you should:
-<b> Add this file ExpandableTableView.swift to your project and in some TableViewController extend from ExpandableTableView class. </b>

 To work it properly you should do:

   1. To do it only by rows you should:

-    a) extend the ExpandableTableView class
+    a) Add ExpandableTableView.swift file to your project and subclass your class by ExpandableTableView class

     b) override methods